 We also see this gap when it comes to purchasing fashion.
 More and more consumers are aware of the importance of sustainable clothing.
 Especially younger shoppers (millennials and generation Z) indicate that they consider sustainability important when buying clothes.
 And although we see this reflected in the popularity of brands that profile themselves as 'sustainable', there is still a skewed ratio between the percentage of consumers who say they care about sustainability and the percentage of consumers who actually store sustainably.

 We see the same when it comes to the importance of ethical clothing.
 Although consumers indicate that they want good working conditions for the people who make their clothes, we do not always see this reflected in their buying behaviour.

 The research by Zalando

-Zalando's 'Attitude-Behavior Gap report' examines consumers' attitudes and behaviors toward sustainable and ethical fashion.
+Zalando's 'Attitude-Behaviour Gap report' examines consumers' attitudes and behaviours toward sustainable and ethical fashion.
 The study identified 12 elements that play a role in consumers' attitudes towards sustainability, ethical responsibility, and fashion:

 - quality of the product

 - the price-quality ratio of the product

 - price premium (price relative to similar products)

 - brand responsibility (how sustainable/ethical is the brand, rather than this individual product)